Ryzal Yusoff started to learn how to code when he was just 14 years old. At 18, he built his first tech product.

 He also saw that the tech startup scene in Manchester was flourishing with plenty of other tech startups boosting investment for the Northern Powerhouse.
 Being in the UK also allowed Ryzal to pursue his other 2 passions, travel and photography.

-With Ryzal’s one year student visa expiring and after exploring his visa options, Ryzal found the Tech Nation Exceptional Talent visa.
+With Ryzal’s one year student visa expiring and after exploring his visa options, Ryzal found the UK Global Talent Visa in digital technologies (formerly Tier 1 Exceptional Talent Visa) #TechNationVisa.
 He quickly got excited about the prospect of a 5 year visa, however like most potential applicants, after seeing the strict requirements for the visa, he felt he didn’t stand a chance if he applied.

-Ryzal’s quest in applying for the Exceptional Talent visa was delayed due to his current visa expiring so Ryzal had to leave the country and apply out of the country.
+Ryzal’s quest in applying for the UK Global Talent Visa was delayed due to his current UK visa expiring so Ryzal had to leave the country and apply out of the country.
 But, with his ongoing persistence, Ryzal gathered evidence such as

 - Letters from colleagues, friends, and partner companies confirming his essential contributions to the Manchester and UK tech ecosystem;